NewAlexandria/leadership_readme/onboarding.md

 ## Onboarding Model

-SO, having said all that, here is a summary model:
+Having said all that, here is a summary model:

 ### Onboarding
 - main HR setup